lesswind/OTP/2DS_Spider.md

 1. Copy `arm11.bin` to the root of your SD card.
 2. Go to http://dukesrg.github.io/2xrsa.html?arm11.bin on your 3ds.
 3. Wait for the flashes.
-4. Check your `a9f.bin` on the SD card.
-If the exploit was successful then it should no longer be empty.
+4. Check for a file called `a9f.bin` on the SD card.
+If the exploit was successful then it should exist.
 5. Remove your SD card and copy `a9f.bin` to your computer.
 6. Backup `a9f.bin` somewhere safe.